vsch/PluginDevelopersToolbox/README.md

 # Plugin Developer's Toolbox

 A collection of useful functions for plugin developers.
-It is something I plan on expanding as I get to implement features that I find useful in development of the idea-multimarkdown plugin.
+I use it in the development of the idea-multimarkdown plugin.

 [Version Notes]